Dwight Yorke: Early career

-On 21 April 2019, Yorke was interviewed for the vacant role at National league side Sutton United, Sutton would appoint Matt Gray Instead.
+On 21 April 2019, Yorke was interviewed for the vacant role at National League side Sutton United.
+However, Sutton appointed Matt Gray Instead.

 On 12 November 2021, Aston Villa appointed Steven Gerrard as their new manager.
 Yorke said he was disappointed not to be hired instead.

-On 21 April 2022 it was revealed that Yorke was being considered for the vacant manager's position at Perth Glory in the Australian A-League Men.
-Yorke responded to the speculation by stating "I don't want to be just handed the job on the back of my playing achievements.
-I want to earn the job the traditional Perth Glory way - by being hired as an assistant then taking over once the head coach gets sacked and the club has carried out a worldwide search."
+On 21 April 2022 it was reported that Yorke was being considered for the vacant manager's position at Perth Glory in the Australian A-League Men.

 On 25 May 2022, Yorke managed the A-Leagues All Stars in their 3–2 loss against FC Barcelona.

 Macarthur FC

-On 1 July 2022, Yorke became the new manager of A-League Men side Macarthur FC, replacing Ante Milicic to become the club’s second ever manager.
-Exactly three months later, he led the club towards its first ever trophy after winning the 2022 Australia Cup Final.
+On 1 July 2022, Yorke became the new manager of A-League Men side Macarthur FC, replacing Ante Milicic to become the club’s second manager.
+Three months later, he led the club towards its first trophy after winning the 2022 Australia Cup Final.